UncleJunVIP/ROMnibus/README.md

 # HashyMcHashFace

-A small utility that generates a SQLite database containing SHA1 hashes from Libretro's copy of the No-Intro dat files.
+A utility that generates a SQLite database containing SHA1 hashes from Libretro's copy of the No-Intro dat files.